Holly-Horwood/keto_pantry/README.md

 - Add email configuration for authentication email replies.

 -   Add a more customized checkout page with more information about delivery etc.

+-   Style Django messages so that they don't push all other content down when they are displayed.

 ---